Deformations and Balian-Low theorems for Gabor frames on the adeles: Introduction

 \begin{theorem}[Feichtinger--Kaiblinger \cite{FeKa04}] Let $g \in S_0(\R^n)$, and let $\Delta$ be a lattice in $\R^{2n}$.
 If $\mathcal{G}(g,\Delta)$ is a Gabor frame, then there exists a neighbourhood $W$ of $I_{2n} \in GL_{2n}(\R)$ and a neighbourhood $U$ of $g \in S_0(\R^n)$ such that $\mathcal{G}(h,A\Delta)$ is a Gabor frame for all $A \in W$ and $h \in U$. \end{theorem}

-Later, Ascenci, Feichtinger and Kaiblinger generalized the result to linear deformations of arbitrary point sets using the theory of pseudodifferential operators \cite{AsFeKa14}.
-More recently, stability of nonuniform Gabor frames under a large class of nonlinear deformations was proved by Gröchenig, Ortega-Cerdà and Romero \cite{GrOrRo15}.
+Ascenci, Feichtinger and Kaiblinger generalized the result to linear deformations of arbitrary point sets using the theory of pseudodifferential operators in \cite{AsFeKa14}.
+Later, stability of nonuniform Gabor frames under a large class of nonlinear deformations was proved by Gröchenig, Ortega-Cerdà and Romero \cite{GrOrRo15}.

-In this paper, we initiate the study of deformations of Gabor frames on a locally compact abelian group $G$.
+In this paper, we initiate the study of deformations of Gabor frames on a (second-countable) locally compact abelian group $G$.
 In this setting, a time-frequency shift of $f \in L^2(G)$ by $(x,\omega) \in \tfp{G}$ is defined as follows:

 Here, $\widehat{G}$ denotes the Pontryagin dual of $G$.
 The Gabor system with window $g \in L^2(G)$ over the discrete point set $\Delta \subseteq \tfp{G}$ is defined as